Classification of Harish-Chandra modules over some Lie algebras related to the Virasoro algebra: Introduction

 Recently many infinite dimensional Lie algebras related to the Virasoro algebra were studied sufficiently.
 Among them, the twisted Heisenberg-Virasoro algebra was first studied by Arbarello et al. in \cite{ADKP}, where a connection is established between the second cohomology of certain moduli spaces of curves and the second cohomology of the Lie algebra of differential operators of order at most one.
 The $W$-algebra $W(2, 2)$ was introduced in \cite{ZD} for the study of classification of vertex operator algebras generated by weight 2 vectors.
 Schr\"{o}dinger-Virasoro algebras, playing important roles in mathematics and statistical physics, were first introduced by M. Henkle in \cite{H} by studying the free Schr\"{o}dinger equation.

-Since all the above Lie algebras are closely related to the Virasoro Lie algebra, it is highly expected that their Hraish-Chandra modules structures are well classified as the Virasoro algebra in \cite{MP} and \cite{M}, the high rank Virasoro algebra in \cite{LvZ0} and \cite{S1}, the Weyl algebra in \cite{S2}.
+Since all the above Lie algebras are closely related to the Virasoro Lie algebra, it is highly expected that their Hraish-Chandra modules structures are well classified as the Virasoro algebra in \cite{M} (also see \cite{Kac}, \cite{MP}, \cite{MZ}, \cite{S}, etc.), the high rank Virasoro algebra in \cite{LvZ0} and \cite{S1}, the Weyl algebra in \cite{S2}.
 However, up to now, there are few results about it.
-In \cite{LvZ} and \cite{LZ}, all Harish-Chandra modules over the twisted Heisenberg-Virasoro algebra and the $W(2, 2)$ were classified.
+In \cite{LvZ} all Harish-Chandra modules over the twisted Heisenberg-Virasoro algebra were classified.
 However their calculations are very complicated and cannot to be used in general.
 In \cite{LS}, such study was considered for the original and twisted Schr\"{o}dinger-Virasoro Lie algebras.
 However all irreducible uniform bounded modules over them are yet not classified, it is the key point to classify all Harish-Chandra modules and is open up to now for many Lie algebras.
-Meanwhile some papers (see \cite{LJ}, \cite{LS2}, etc.) are only classified all Harish-Chandra modules of the intermediate series over some Lie algebras related to the Virasoro algebra.
 So it is a very important question that how to classify all Harish-Chandra modules, especially all irreducible uniform bounded modules, over some Lie algebras related to the Virasoro algebra.
 In this paper, we provide a new and uniform method to thoroughly classify all Harish-Chandra modules over some Lie algebras related to the Virasoro algebras, including all the above Lie algebras.
-Throughout the paper, we shall use $\c, {\mathbb Q}$ and $\z$ to denote the sets of the complex numbers, the rational numbers and the integers, respectively.
+Throughout the paper, we shall use $\c, {\mathbb Q}$, $\z$ and $\z_+$ to denote the sets of complex numbers, rational numbers, integers and positive integers, respectively.
 For any set $S$, we use $S^*$ to denote the set of nonzero elements in $S$.

 First we introduce the following Lie algebras.

 \begin{defi} For $s=0, \frac12$ and $\varrho\in\mathbb Q$, as a vector space over $\c$, the Lie algebra $\mathcal L[s]=W(\varrho)[s]$ has a basis $\{L_n, Y_p\mid n \in\z,\; p\in\z+s\}$ with the following relations for all $m,\; n\in\z$ and $p,\; q\in\z+s$. \end{defi}